 A college fair in the traditional sense, the fall college fair serves as the kick-off event for the annual Parent and Family Weekend on campus.
 We typically host 90-100 national colleges and universities and families have the opportunity to engage with admission office representatives who are responsible for working with Marianapolis students.
 Making connections and having the ability to learn more about different institutions directly from someone who represents the institution is a critical step in a student’s research and selection process.

-When interest exists Marianapolis offers 6- or 12-week evening SAT prep classes in the fall, or 3-week online classes during the summer session.
+When interest exists Marianapolis offers 6- or 12-week evening SAT prep classes in the spring, or 3-week online classes during the summer session.
 Both opportunities culminate at a time when the actual SAT is just days away, so the tips and techniques are still fresh in the student’s mind.

 The College Office regularly attends full class meetings to address grade-specific timelines, deadlines, expectations, and to answer any specific questions or concerns students may have regarding what they need to do.
 During the summer rising juniors are administered an “initial interest survey” in which they express to the College Office what they think they may want in a college or university.
 Early in the student’s junior year Counselors meet with each student and their family for an individualized planning session.
-Counselors suggest colleges and universities students should explore, and students are trained to identify additional options using Naviance, a powerful database and application administration system here at the school.
+Counselors suggest colleges and universities students should explore, and students are trained to identify additional options using their SCOIR account, a powerful database and application administration system here at the school.
 Each college-bound student is given as much individualized attention as they need to ensure their application process is a success!

 Throughout the academic year the College Office hosts Admission Officers from many colleges and universities nationwide who wish to present their institutions to interested students.
 Information sessions typically follow the class period schedule, giving students opportunities throughout the day to learn more about institutions in which they’re interested.